 When is war ‘just’?

-St. Augustine, a 4th century church leader, believed that war was always a sin, and if there had to be a war, it should be waged with sadness.
-Augustine went onto to write that although war was always the result of sin, war was also the remedy for sin and for the restoration of peace.
+St. Augustine, a 4th-century church leader, believed that war was always a sin, and if there had to be a war, it should be waged with sadness.
+He went onto to write that although war was always the result of sin, war was also the remedy for sin and for the restoration of peace.

 We do not seek peace in order to be at war, but we go to war that we may have peace.
 Be peaceful, therefore, in warring, so that you may vanquish those whom you war against, and bring them to the prosperity of peace.

 However, Augustine would be the first to admit that war is a complex issue.
 How does one reconcile Jesus Christ’s call for his followers to be “peacemakers” as well as “rendering unto Caesar those things that are Caesars”?
 He stated that Christians did not have the right to defend themselves from violence, however, they could use violence if it was necessary to defend the innocent against evil.

 Augustine and later Christians, such as philosopher Thomas Aquinas, suggested four requirements for a just war.

 Augustine referred to the Apostle Paul’s command that “Everyone must submit himself to the governing authorities, for there is no authority except that which God has established” (Romans 13:1).
 Augustine writes:

 The natural order, which is suited to the peace of moral things, requires that the authority and deliberation for undertaking war be under the control of a leader.”